thomasjungblut/go-sstables/simpledb/README.md

 # SimpleDB

-SimpleDB is a simple embedded database built using the primitives in this repository.
+SimpleDB is a simple embedded key-value database built using the primitives in this repository.
 It's an example project to show how the different pieces can fit together and is not meant to be a production-ready database like [RocksDB](https://github.com/facebook/rocksdb) or [LevelDB](https://github.com/google/leveldb).